metabase/metabase/docs/data-modeling/metadata-editing.md

 | Queryable  | ✅                                                          | ✅                                                       | ✅                                                                        |
 | Hidden     | ❌                                                          | ✅                                                       | ❌                                                                        |

-**Hidden** tables won't show up in the query builder or data refererence, but they're still accessible if someone writes `SELECT * FROM hidden_table` in the SQL editor.
+**Hidden** tables won't show up in the query builder or data refererence, but they're still accessible if someone writes `SELECT * FROM hidden_table` from the [SQL editor](../questions/native-editor/writing-sql.md).
 To prevent people from writing queries against specific tables, see [data permissions](../permissions/data.md).

 Tip: To hide all of the tables in a database (say, if you've migrated to a new database), click on the **hidden eye** icon beside "# queryable tables" in the left sidebar.